huggingface/hub-docs/docs/hub/notebooks.md

 ## Launch in Google Colab

 [Google Colab](https://colab.google/) is a free Jupyter Notebook environment that requires no setup and runs entirely in the cloud.
 It's a great way to run Jupyter Notebooks without having to install anything on your local machine.
-Notebooks hosted on the Hub are automatically given a launch in [Google Colab](https://colab.research.google.com/) button.
+Notebooks hosted on the Hub are automatically given a "launch in Google Colab" button.
 This allows you to open the notebook in Colab with a single click.